-Japanese knives stand out from the rest thanks to the quality of the steel used and the forging expertise that are characteristic of the land of the rising sun.
-With forges dating back over 800 years and knowledge passed down from generation to generation, the Japanese have developed unparalleled and world-renowned expertise.
-Japanese blades are lighter, more balanced, harder, sharper, and retain their edge longer.
-The result: a clean cut that minimally alters the texture and flavor of food.
-A Japanese knife is an essential tool for professionals and anyone who enjoys cooking.
+Japanese knives stand out from the rest thanks to the quality of the steel used and the blacksmithing expertise that are characteristic of the Land of the Rising Sun.
+With forges boasting over 800 years of history and knowledge passed down from generation to generation, the Japanese have developed unparalleled expertise that is recognized worldwide.
+Japanese blades are lighter, very well-balanced, harder, sharper, and retain their edge longer.
+The result: a clean cut that minimizes damage to the texture and flavor of food.
+A Japanese knife is an indispensable tool for professionals and anyone who loves to cook.

 FAQs